automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Talarurus.md

 # Talarurus
-## Description: This ankylosaur was discovered in the Gobi Desert.
+## This ankylosaur was discovered in the Gobi Desert.